emilk/drop-merge-sort/README.md

 }
 ```

-Comparing this to the default Rust sorting algorithm ([Vec::sort](https://doc.rust-lang.org/beta/std/vec/struct.Vec.html#method.sort), a [stable sorting algorithm](https://github.com/rust-lang/rust/pull/38192)) and [dual-pivot quicksort](https://github.com/notriddle/quickersort) for different randomization factors.
+Comparing this to the default Rust sorting algorithm ([Vec::sort](https://doc.rust-lang.org/beta/std/vec/struct.Vec.html#method.sort), a [stable sorting algorithm](https://github.com/rust-lang/rust/pull/38192) based loosely on [Timsort](https://en.wikipedia.org/wiki/Timsort) and [dual-pivot quicksort](https://github.com/notriddle/quickersort) for different disorder factors.
 The compiler was `rustc 1.15.0-nightly (71c06a56a 2016-12-18)`.

 ![Comparing Drop-Merge sort](images/comparisons_i32.png)
 ![Comparing Drop-Merge sort](images/comparisons_string.png)

-We can see that all three algorithms manages to exploit almost-sorted data, but Drop-Merge sort wins out when the randomization factor is less than 30% (more than 70% of the elements are in order).
-It also behaves well when the data becomes more random, and even when the input data is fully random it is only ~30% slower than quicksort.
+We can see that all three algorithms manages to exploit almost-sorted data, but Drop-Merge sort wins out when the disorder factor is less than 30% (more than 70% of the elements are in order).

+It also behaves well when the data becomes more random, and at its worst it is still only ~30% slower than quicksort.

-Here is another view of the data for 0-50% randomization:
+Here is another view of the data for 0-50% disorder:

 ![Speedup over quicksort](images/speedup_i32_dmsort_move.png)

 Here we can see that we get 5x speedup over quicksort when 99% of the elements are in order, and a 2x speedup when 80% of the elements are in order.

+When the disorder is above 30% (less than 70% of the elements are in order), the speedup is less than 1, i.e. Drop-Merge sort is slower than its competitors.

 # Comparison to other adaptive sorting algorithms
 An adaptive sorting algorithm is one that can exploit existing order.
 These algorithms ranges from the complicated to the simple.